ksiwei/SwiftQuiz/README.md

 # SwiftQuiz

-My first Swift App that allows your to create quizzes/flash cards.
+My first Swift App that allows you to create quizzes/flash cards.